Lead Opinion

 Slone Broadcasting Co., a radio broadcasting business, had two shareholders: the Slone Revocable Trust, for which James C. Slone and his wife Norma L. Slone were trustees, and the Slone Family GST Trust, for which John Barkley was the sole trustee.
 On December 21, 2000, Slone Broadcasting entered into an asset purchase agreement with Citadel Broadcasting Co., in which Citadel agreed to pay $45 million for all assets of the radio stations owned and operated by Slone Broadcasting.
 The transaction closed in July 2001.
 Because Slone Broadcasting’s basis in these assets was $6.4 million, Slone Broadcasting realized a capital gain of approximately $38.6 million and incurred an estimated federal and state income tax liability of $15.3 million.
 The corporation did not make any distributions to the shareholders.
 In October 2001, Slone Broadcasting made its first federal income tax payment of $3.1 million to the IRS for the tax year ended June 30, 2002.

 After closing, Slone Broadcasting merged with Berlinetta.
-The new company changed its name to Arizona Media Holdings, Inc. On December 13, 2001, a shareholder of Arizona Media contributed Treasury bills with a basis of $38.1 million to the new company.
-Arizona Media then sold the bills for $103,731.
+The new company changed its name -to Arizona Media Holdings, Inc. On December 13, 2001, a shareholder of Arizona Media contributed Treasury bills with a basis of $38.1 million to the new company.
+Arizona Media then sold the bills for $108,731.
 Arizona Media filed its tax return for the tax year ended June 30, 2002, reporting a $37.9 million gain from the asset sale and an offsetting loss of $38 million from the Treasury bill sale.
 Arizona Media claimed it had no income tax liability, and requested a refund for the $3.1 million tax payment made by Slone Broadcasting.
 The IRS granted this refund.

 After failing to collect the tax deficiency from Arizona Media, the IRS sent notices of liability to the former shareholders of Slone Broadcasting.
-The notices claimed that the shareholders were liable for the taxes owed on Slone Broadcasting‘s sale of assets to Citadel because the shareholders were “transferees” of Slone Broadcasting for purposes of
+The notices claimed that the shareholders were liable for the taxes owed on Slone Broadcasting’s sale of assets to Citadel because the shareholders were “transferees” of Slone Broadcasting for purposes of 26 U.S.C. § 6901.
+(Section 6901 authorizes the IRS to require a transferee of assets to pay the unpaid taxes owed by the transferor under certain circumstances.)
+The IRS took the position that it could disregard the form of the shareholders’ sale of Slone Broadcasting stock to Berlinetta.
+Instead, according to the IRS, the substance of the transaction was that Slone Broadcasting dissolved upon selling its assets to Citadel, and then distributed those assets to its shareholders through the Fortrend transaction.

 The shareholders filed petitions for review of this determination in tax court, arguing that the form of the stock sale transaction to Berlinetta should be respected, and therefore the shareholders were not “transferees” of Slone Broadcasting’s assets under § 6901.

 The tax court agreed, holding that “[w]e will respect the form of the transactions in this case.”
 It first found that the asset sale between Slone Broadcasting and Citadel was genuinely independent from the stock sale between Slone Broadcasting and Berlinetta, and that there was no evidence that the Slone Broadcasting shareholders conducted the asset sale as the first step in a tax scheme to offset the potential capital gains from the sale.
 Second, the court found that the Slone Broadcasting shareholders neither knew, nor should have known, that Fortrend and Berlinetta were involved in an illegitimate tax evasion scheme.
-The court noted that when the shareholders asked for more information about Fortrend‘s methods for offsetting gains from the asset sale, they were told that the methods were proprietary.
-The court concluded that the shareholders had no duty to conduct further investigation, and no responsibility for any tax strategies adopted by Berlinetta after the transaction closed.
+The court noted that when the shareholders asked for more information about Fortrend’s methods for offsetting gains from the asset sale, they were told that the methods were proprietary.
+The court concluded that the shareholders had no duty to conduct further investigation, and no responsibility for any tax strategies

 II